kanaria69/Mainecoco/README.md

-## Ever wondered why bees hum?
-It's because they don't know the words.
+## I’ll tell you something about German sausages, they’re the wurst